Resources for Mental Health & Substance Use

 Insurance

-Your health insurance may cover all or part of the cost of your mental health services, depending upon the type of care you need and the terms of your policy.
+Your health insurance may cover all or part of the cost of mental health services, depending upon the type of care you need and the terms of your policy.
+Maryland law requires health benefit plans issued in Maryland to cover mental health services, but you may have coverage through a plan whose benefits are not required to follow Maryland law.

-interactive tool to learn how to understand your insurance card:
+Use the interactive tool to learn how to understand your insurance card:

 Finding a provider

-Your primary care provider may be able to help by assessing your symptoms, and if appropriate, refer you to a mental health care professional.
+Your primary care provider may be able to help by assessing your symptoms and, if appropriate, refer you to a mental health care professional.
 And remember, any conversation you have with your primary care provider is confidential.
 In some cases, you may be referred to a mental health provider who determines the most appropriate type of care and refers you to another provider.

 What if I need help urgently?